swedenconnect/technical-framework/03 - Registry for Identifiers.md

 **Changes between version 1.7 and version 1.b:**

-- Section 3.1.9.3, "Identity Binding Levels", was introduced where binding levels for matching eIDAS identities to Swedish identity numbers are listed.
+- Section 3.1.9.3, "Identity Binding Processes", was introduced where binding process URI:s for matching eIDAS identities to Swedish identity numbers are listed.

 - The `http://id.swedenconnect.se/general-ec/1.0/supports-user-message` entity category was added to section, 3.1.3.5, "General Entity Categories".